About The Series

 Works produced by filmmakers in association with a station or organization are acceptable if editorial control was entirely in the hands of the filmmaker.
 Instructional films, films made for a client, and sponsored films are not eligible.

 POV welcomes and encourages submissions by both domestic and international filmmakers.

-If your non-fiction film has not been previously broadcast in the US, and meets all other eligibility requirements, you may submit your film to POV.
+If your non-fiction film has not been previously broadcast in the U.S., and meets all other eligibility requirements, you may submit your film to POV.
 If your film is not in English, you must submit a version with English subtitles.

 Works released within the past four years.

 POV will consider exceptional works completed before this date only if they have achieved significant recognition through festivals, awards or reviews.
 However, the producer or distributor must contact our office to obtain clearance before the work is submitted.
-Eligibility of films released prior to the four-year cut-off date is solely at the discretion of the Executive Director.
+Eligibility of films released prior to the four-year cut-off date is solely at the discretion of the Executive Producers.

 Works of any length will be considered.

-Though we prioritize feature and hour films, short films (30 mins. and under) are welcomed and encouraged to be submitted in the "Short Film" category.
+Though we prioritize feature and hour-long films, short films (30 mins. and under) are welcomed and encouraged to be submitted in the "Short Film" category.
 If acquired, please note that producers may be asked to cut works to comply with the POV/PBS broadcast format.